viljo/Low-latency_stream_kit/README.md

 - Outputs UDP datagrams and/or publishes directly to JetStream (CBOR)
 - Headless metrics: frames generated, aircraft count, current rate (JSON on stdout)
 - UI mode can continuously regenerate batches via `--continuous/--no-continuous`

+### command_console_qt.py
+- Administrator-facing console for issuing live commands to receivers.
+- Adds an operations view with events recieved from clients and commands sent to clients.
+- Displays active clients in a sortable table including streaming channel, streaming status, connection time, last seen, user login name, and ping roundtrip delay.
+- Broadcasts session metadata updates (friendly name plus identifier) alongside units and marker colour commands for downstream clients so every receiver shows the current livestream context.
+- Supports GUI and headless automation (`--headless`) for operational scripts.
+- Auto-provisions telemetry and operations streams when connected to JetStream and falls back to an in-memory broker for demos/tests.
+- can enable select and issue a replay from datastore for all clients
+- See [`docs/command_console.md`](docs/command_console.md) for usage examples.

 ### Channel helpers